 Cesar Carrillo graduated from Colombian School of Medicine in 1996 and completed ophthalmology speciality training in 2005.
 After working as a comprehensive ophthalmologist in Bogota, he moved to Adelaide to undertake a Masters of Health and International Development.
 During the Masters he focused his studies on Australian Aboriginal eye health and Public Health Ophthalmology in developing countries.
 Cesar has special interests in ophthalmology education, international development and Aboriginal eye health.
 He joined Sight For All in 2014, as the organisation’s first Ophthalmic Public Health Fellow.

 Leanne Harms joined the Sight For All team in June 2014 as the Finance/Office Co-ordinator.
 Leanne has worked in the financial services industry for over 30 years in both small business and the corporate sector.
 She has an eye for detail and a compassionate attitude and is keen to work towards our goals and objectives.
-Leanne is a Member in Practice of the Institute of Certified Bookkeepers and a Committee Member of the Coeliac Society of SA & NT.
+Leanne is a Member in Employment of the Institute of Certified Bookkeepers.

 Dr Ye Win joined the Sight For All team in September 2017 as Project Officer (Myanmar).
 Ye has worked in public health field for 8 years in Myanmar.
 He is working closely with Yangon Eye Hospital and Myanmar Ministry of Health and Sports to ensure Sight For All Project activities are successful.
 He is also a member of Myanmar Medical Association.